IM-EVIL/.DevColors/unpkd_DevColors/readme.txt

 (3): Toggle "Developer Mode" on, it's next to the search extensions bar.
 (4): Load unpacked.
 (5): Select the folder "unpkd_DevColors".
+(6): Set "Allow access to search page results" to true.

 (Test:)